Lao Zi — Great Philosopher and Founder of Taoism in Chinese Culture

 Writing of Dao De Jing and Lao Zi's Mysterious Ending

-Lao Zi agreed and wrote down a five-thousand-words book, and gave it to this commander.
+Lao Zi agreed and wrote down a five-thousand-word book, and gave it to this commander.

 Afterward, Lao Zi disappeared from the public forever.